 So why does the College care?
 First and foremost, it is a matter of law that Members comply with the legislation, regulations, standards and policies that govern the profession.
 Individuals who do not comply are breaking the rules and lend an overall perception of the profession that it cannot be governed by laws.

 Second, it is a matter of public interest in terms of ensuring safe, ethical, competent care.
 Members who hold an Inactive Class certificate of registration are not required to participate in the College’s Quality Assurance Program.
 As such, they are not required to undertake any continuing education courses, or be assessed by their peers.
-Over time, an individual who is not engaging in continuing education and professional develop will experience a deterioration of their skills.
+Over time, an individual who is not engaging in continuing education and professional development will experience a deterioration of their skills.
 The longer that one is not practising, the more significant this deterioration becomes.
 Therefore, practising while in the Inactive Class has the potential to place the public at risk of harm from improper treatments.

 Finally, Members who hold an Inactive Class certificate of registration are likely carrying enduring (tail) professional liability insurance.
 This insurance covers claims made for past events that might have occurred.
 If a claim is made based on an event that occurs while the Member holds an Inactive Class certificate of registration, it is likely that the insurance policy will not cover any awards made against the claim.
 This places the public and the member at risk.